softmatterlab/OpticalTweezersTutorial/sec_4_3_microrheology/README.md

 cases, normalized by their corresponding variances.

-the second part of this program calculates the velocity autocorrelation of a particle trapped by optical tweezers in a simple fluid and determine viscosity from decay time.
-The files used for this script are [Water.txt](data/PassiveMicrorheologyData/Water.txt),  [PNP.txt](data/PassiveMicrorheologyData/PNP.txt) and  [CPyCl4mM.txt](data/PassiveMicrorheologyData/CPyCl4mM.txt)contained in **[PassiveMicrorheologyData](data/PassiveMicrorheologyData/)**.
+the second part of this program calculates the velocity autocorrelation of a particle trapped by optical tweezers in a simple fluid and determines viscosity from decay time.
+The files used for this script are [Water.txt](data/PassiveMicrorheologyData/Water.txt),  [PNP.txt](data/PassiveMicrorheologyData/PNP.txt) and  [CPyCl4mM.txt](data/PassiveMicrorheologyData/CPyCl4mM.txt) contained in **[PassiveMicrorheologyData](data/PassiveMicrorheologyData/)**.
 The first column of these files contains the particle position (a), while the second has the corresponding times.